 - Join the SVT-HEVC Mailing List.

 - Join the SVT-AV1 Mailing List.

 - View a list of SVT-HEVC feature requests and see what is planned on our Trello page!

-- Read the SVT whitepaper - Scalable Video Technology for the Visual Cloud.
+- Read the SVT whitepaper for AWS - Scalable Video Technology for the Visual Cloud with AWS.

 - To get started coding, visit the Documentation section!